 So no prizes for guessing the theme at work here.

-The square and street both got their musical name in 1862, but the fountain didn’t appear until 1905.
-The unveiling took place on October 8th in the presence of Vienna’s mayor, Karl Lueger (who has since fallen from grace due to his notorious antisemitism).
+The unveiling took place on October 8th in the presence of Vienna’s mayor, Karl Lueger.
+He has since fallen from grace due to his notorious antisemitism.

 (Honorary guests at the fountain’s unveiling on October 8th, 1905.
 Interesting gender ratio.
 Imagine turning up without a hat; photographed by Heinrich Schuhmann (sen.); Wien Museum Inv.-Nr.
 30840; excerpt reproduced with permission under the terms of the CC0 licence)

-You’ll find further evidence of Vienna’s love for this particular opera at, for example, the Papagenotor side entrance to the Theater an der Wien.
+You’ll find further evidence of Vienna’s love for this particular opera at, for example, the Papagenotor entrance to the Theater an der Wien.

-Carl Wollek sculpted the figures and Otto Schönthal designed the fountain, which honours the 1791 premiere of the opera in Vienna.
-Mozart conducted the orchestra himself that day, though the venue (the “Theater auf der Wieden”) no longer exists.
+Otto Schönthal designed the fountain, and Carl Wollek sculpted the figures.
+The ensemble honours the 1791 premiere of the classic opera in Vienna.
+Mozart conducted the orchestra himself that day, though the venue (the Theater auf der Wieden) no longer exists.

 (Suitable water spouts)